-PAOLO GHIDONI, born in Mantova in 1964, graduated at the age of 17 with honors from the Conservatory of Music in Mantova, under the guidance of the Maestro Ferruccio Sangiorgi.
+PAOLO GHIDONI was born in Mantova, Italy, and graduated with honours from the Conservatory of Music in Mantova at the age of 17, under the guidance of Ferruccio Sangiorgi.

-He attended three years professional orchestral qualifications courses at the Music School in Fiesole, he improved his studies with Franco Gulli at the “Accademia Chigiana” where he obtained several times the certificate of merit in chamber music with the “Trio di Trieste” both in Fiesole and at the “Accademia Chigiana” in Siena.
+He attended three years of professional orchestral qualifications courses at the Music School in Fiesole, as well as continuing his studies with Franco Gulli at the “Accademia Chigiana” in Siena.
+Both here and in Fiesole, he obtained his diploma in chamber music with the “Trio di Trieste”.

-MARCO TEZZA , born in Vicenza/Italy in 1964, attended the Conservatory of Music in Vicenza, studying piano with Milde Molinari, Carlo Mazzoli and violin with Giovanni Guglielmo and Giuliana Padrin.
-He earned his diploma with distinction and honourable mention in piano in 1984.
-He further refined his knowledge in Italy (Imola Accademy) with Jorg Demus, Gyorgy Sandor and Bruno Canino, and in France with Aquiles Delle Vigne, attending the Ecole Normale "A. Cortot" in Paris , where he obtained the "Diplome Superieur d'Exècution”.
+MARCO TEZZA was born in Vicenza, Italy.
+He attended the Conservatory of Music in his home town, studying piano with Milde Molinari and Carlo Mazzoli, and violin with Giovanni Giglielmo and Giuliana Padrin.
+He earned his diploma with distinction and honourable mention in 1984, and went on to further refine his knowledge at the Imola Accademy in Italy, and the École Normale “A. Cortot” in France, with musicians such as Jörg Demus, György Sandor, Bruno Canino, and Aquiles delle Vigne among his teachers.

-In addition, he has won several international competitions in piano: Citta di Treviso (First Prize); La Spezia (First Prize); RAI (First Prize); Moncalieri (European Prize for Chamber Music); Busoni Viotti and Pretoria (Graduate).
+Tezza has been a prizewinner in several international piano competitions: Citta di Treviso (1st prize); La Spezia (1st prize), RAI (1st prize), Moncalieri (European Prize for Chamber Music), Busoni Viotti and Pretoria.

 Nevertheless, his concert commitments did not prevent him from concluding his studies in violin, which have proved to be extremely important for his subsequent career as a conductor.

-His creative personality has lead him to collaborate with important partners for chamber-music, such as Ughi, Brunello, Carmignola, Ashkenazy, Klein and Nordio.
-With the bandoneonist Massimiliano Pitocco and the double bass player Daniele Roccato, M.T. has started the TrisTango, which plays Piazzolla's repertoire in a new version, influenced by various musical genres.
-He has collaborated with important conductors such as Rizzi, Pidò, Hogwood, Hacker, etc.
+His creative personality has led him to collaborate with important partners for chamber music, such as Ughi, Brunello, Carmignola, Ashkenazy, Klein and Nordio.
+With the bandoneonist Massimiliano Pitocco and the double bass player Daniele Roccato, Marco Tezza has started the ensemble TrisTango, which plays Piazzolla's repertoire in new versions, influenced by various musical genres.
+He has also collaborated with important conductors such as Rizzi, Pidò, Hogwood, and Hacker.